About College of Education Scholarships

 - International applicants/students who have a Social Security number should submit the FAFSA form per the above instructions.

 - International applicants/students who do not have a Social Security number must wait to have financial need evaluated until after review by the Scholarship Review Committee.
 This is a separate process.

-Incoming students, as well as continuing students who apply, will be evaluated for scholarships using the following criteria:
+Scholarship applications will be evaluated using the following criteria: